Building Capacity

 Copyright Basics

 The following non-legal information primarily reflects the Canadian Copyright Act and will help you better understand some key concepts relevant to open licensing.
 The external sources listed below can be consulted for more information.
-Seek legal counsel where official legal advice is needed.
+Seek legal counsel where legal advice is needed.

 What is the Purpose of Copyright?